rowanwins/polyline-splitter/README.md

 ### API
 Accepts either a geojson `Feature<LineString | MultiLineString>` or ` LineString | MultiLineString`.

+Returns a `MultiLineString` containing the joined lines.
+If no intersection points are found returns the first argument.

 ```js
 import polylineSplitter from 'polyline-splitter'
 // or